onegkg/Zman/README.md

 <img src="images/zman.png" height=300>

 - `zman -d` or `zman --date`allows you to get the zmanim on a particular date.
-The date should be formatted as YYYY-MM-DD
+The date should be formatted as MM/DD/YYYY.

 <img src="images/date.png" height=300>